adrianyau/Final-Capstone-Project/README.md

 # Final-Capstone-Project

 ## Project/Goals
 My wife works in the field of Human Resources and she was fascinated about what I have learned in my Data Analytics Bootcamp.
 I consulted with her asking what she would be interested if the numbers could give deep insight in her line of work.
 She suggested to me about employee attrition - the departure of employees from an organization, whether voluntary or involuntary.
-This is important to Human Resources because it is a metric that provides insight on how well does an organization retain their workforce.
-Reasons for attrition are mainly due to:
-- Low Compensation
-- Poor Recognition
-- Lack of Career Growth
-- High Levels of Stress
+Employees can choose to leave in pursuit of better career opportunities, higher pay, better work-life balance, or other personal reasons.
+Also, employers can make the decision to lay off employees due to organization restructuring or terminate employees for poor performance or misconduct.

 Attrition can have a negative impact on an organization:
 - Loss of employees with valuable knowledge and expertise